Medusa Was a Victim Before Becoming a Snake-haired Gorgon

 Advertisement

 "There's something monstrous and unfair in that Medusa's the only mortal," says Syropoulos.
 "Not to mention that she was born from a 'monstrous' relationship."
+(In one version of the story, Medusa and her sisters are the children of Phorcys, an ancient sea-god, and Ceto, a sea-monster).

-Writing a century after Hesiod, Greek poet Stasinus of Cyprus described Medusa and her Gorgon sisters as "fearful monsters who lived in Sarpedon, a rocky island in deep-eddying Oceanus."
 The word Gorgon comes from the Greek gorgos meaning "terrible."
 Greek playwright Aeschylus, writing in the fifth century B.C.E., filled in the details of the Gorgons' horrific appearance: "three winged sisters, the snake-haired Gorgons, loathed of mankind, whom no one of mortal kind shall look upon and still draw breath."

 Later stories doubled down on the unfairness of Medusa's fate.
-The Roman poet Ovid, writing around the time of Christ (first century C.E.), said that Medusa wasn't a monster at first, but a maiden with "lovely hair" who caught the eye of lustful Poseidon, god of the sea.
-Poseidon raped Medusa in the Temple of Athena, and the goddess of wisdom and war was so angry that she transformed Medusa's flowing hair into "loathsome snakes."
+The Roman poet Ovid, writing around the time of Christ (first century C.E.), said that Medusa wasn't a monster at first, but a beautiful maiden with "lovely hair" who caught the eye of lustful Poseidon, god of the sea.

 "Instead of punishing the god, Athena punished the mortal, which was unfair," says Syropoulos.
 "But that's how the gods behaved in Greek mythology — petty, vindictive and cruel."